AdobeDocs/commerce-cloud-service.en/help/cloud-guide/test/debug.md

 >
 >You can configure [!DNL Xdebug] to run in the Cloud Docker environment for local debugging without changing your Adobe Commerce on cloud infrastructure project configuration.
 See [Configure Xdebug for Docker](https://developer.adobe.com/commerce/cloud-tools/docker/test/configure-xdebug/).

 To enable [!DNL Xdebug], you must configure a file in your Git repository, configure your IDE, and set up port forwarding.
 You can configure some settings in the `magento.app.yaml` file.
-After editing, you can push the Git changes across all Starter environments and Pro Integration environments to enable [!DNL Xdebug].
-You do not need to do this for Pro Staging & Production environments as [!DNL Xdebug] is always available.
+After editing, push the Git changes across all Starter environments and Pro Integration environments to enable [!DNL Xdebug]. [!DNL Xdebug] is already available in Pro Staging & Production environments.

 Once configured, you can debug CLI commands, web requests, and code.
 Remember that all cloud infrastructure environments are read-only.
 Clone the code to your local development environment to perform debugging.
-For Pro Staging and Production environments, we include [additional instructions](#debug-for-pro-staging-and-production) for [!DNL Xdebug].
+For Pro Staging and Production environments, see [additional instructions](#debug-for-pro-staging-and-production) for [!DNL Xdebug].

 ## Requirements